• Home

 “This is the most powerful technology that mankind has ever created, and anybody has access to that power,” he said.

 Partovi described himself as a “cautious optimist,” but suggests not treating AI as “this magic thing that’s been created from above.”
-Instead, it’s something humans have developed and everyone should help shape it.
+Instead, it’s something humans have developed, and everyone should help shape it.
 That applies to curriculum and learning to code, too.

-However, just because AI can read, write, and do math, doesn’t mean schools will stop teaching it, noted Partovi.
+However, just because AI can read, write, and do math, doesn’t mean schools will stop teaching these skills, noted Partovi.
 But the rote parts of coding, he said, like memorizing where semicolons and brackets go, no longer matter.
 What will continue to be important is computational thinking, logic, planning, and problem-solving.

 “I also think we need to start questioning what students should learn,” said Partovi.
 “My guess is nobody here in this room uses calculus day to day, and no employer or almost no employer except maybe SpaceX or a few other places, but mostly nobody is hiring the calculus experts.
 But every student is struggling and thinking they need to get really good at it for almost no purpose whatsoever.”